Graduate and Postbaccalaureate Admission Requirements

 Once you have applied, you will be assigned a nine digit Chico State ID number which will be used as the identifier for all of your University Records.

 Chico Distance & Online Education offers a variety of courses via the Internet using various Web-based applications.
-For information on current course offerings, contact the Center for Regional and Continuing Education.
+For information on current course offerings, contact the Regional and Continuing Education.
 Students who are regularly enrolled in Chico Distance & Online Education courses receive resident credit and are held to the same application, transcript, and fee requirements as on-campus students.

 The CSU must assess the academic preparation of foreign students.
 For this purpose, "foreign students" include those who hold U.S. temporary visas as students, exchange visitors, or in other nonimmigrant classifications.